 Not a problem because you always pay your bills on time, you glibly reply?
 Think again.
 Credit scores are important for getting financing for major purchases – everything from appliances to a car to a home.
 But did you know credit scores are also used to screen rental and job applicants?
 They are used to set insurance rates.
 And utility companies use credit reports to determine if you need to provide a deposit and how big that deposit will be.

 Seeing the credit score as a measure of your riskiness – or trustworthiness – may seem to be a cold and impersonal way to evaluate your personal character, and it is just that.
 But that’s the point.
-Financial transactions are typically evaluated “at arm’s length,” not considering whatever strong bond which may exist between two life-long buddies.
+Financial transactions are typically evaluated “at arm’s length,” not considering whatever strong bond may exist between two life-long buddies.
 Credit scores provide the person who does not know you a summary of how trustworthy you have been with your past financial transactions.
-That’s why they’re used by more than just lending institutions.
-And that’s why they’re so important to your future success!
+That’s why more than just lending institutions use them.

-The second largest component at 30% of the total score considers your total outstanding balance relative to the amount of credit available.
-This part of the credit score is one of the more complicated, making it more often overlooked or disregarded.
-First this component takes into account how much is still outstanding on your student loan or other installment-type loan(s).
-The more you’ve paid the loan down the better.
+The second-largest component at 30% of the total score considers your total outstanding balance relative to the amount of credit available.
+This part of the credit score is more complicated, making it more often overlooked or disregarded.
+First, this component considers how much is still outstanding on your student loan or other installment-type loans (s).
+The more you’ve paid the loan down, the better.
 Second, this component looks at how you use your revolving credit sources.
 A low or zero balances on a couple of cards will positively impact your score.
-Many credit cards that are nearly “maxed out” will drag your score down, even if you are responsible with your payments.
+Many credit cards that are nearly “maxed out” will drag your score down, even if you are responsible for your payments.

-Many Millennials avoid using credit because of the possibility of fees, penalties and other “unadvertised” costs.
+Many Millennials avoid using credit because of the possibility of fees, penalties, and other “unadvertised” costs.
 If credit is used irresponsibly, it is possible to rack up more than $6,000 in credit-related expenses in just four years, even with a credit card that only carries a $500 limit.

 Irresponsible credit usage drives down your credit score.
 Not using credit never allows you to increase your credit score.
 For the person sitting “at arm’s length” looking to evaluate if you are a good risk for a job or a lease agreement, the difference is negligible.
-From some perspectives, it may even be fair to say that in our society, not using credit is a sign of fiscal irresponsibility.
+From some perspectives, it may even be fair to say that. in our society, not using credit is a sign of fiscal irresponsibility.

 A good credit score indicates that you have demonstrated that you are trustworthy and responsible.
 That allows others – who are considering you “at arm’s length” – the opportunity to feel more comfortable in doing business with you.
 That is true for creditors when you want to make a major purchase.
-It is true of employers when you are in a position to get that dream job.
+It is true of employers when you can get that dream job.
 And it is true of landlords when you finally find that great apartment in the good part of town.
 But most importantly, being a low-risk person means you have choices regarding where you spend your hard-earned cash.
 Those who want to sell you their products and services will work extra hard to make their offering more attractive – which typically means you get a deal where others pay through the nose.
 That is the difference between purchasing a brand new car with a $200 monthly payment and a used car for $330 per month.